2022–23 St Johnstone F.C. season

-The 2022–23 season is St Johnstone's tenth in the Scottish Premiership and their fourteenth consecutively (following four in the former Scottish Premier League) in the top flight of Scottish football.
+The 2022–23 season was St Johnstone's tenth season in the Scottish Premiership and their fourteenth consecutively (following four in the former Scottish Premier League) in the top flight of Scottish football.
 Saints were eliminated from the League Cup at the group stage.
-They will also compete in the Scottish Cup.
-The team is playing under the continued management of Callum Davidson.
+They also competed in the Scottish Cup.

 Season summary

 Still managed by Callum Davidson, Saints hoped to improve upon their performance in the 2021–22 season when, after finishing eleventh, they had to win the Premiership playoff to avoid relegation.
 The team had been in transition since winning the Scottish Cup in May 2021 and Saints were again very active in the summer transfer window which closed on 31 August.
 The scale of transition is illustrated by the team which played St Mirren three days later on 3 September.
 Of the 20-man squad who contested the 2021 Scottish Cup Final just 15 months earlier, only nine players remained at the club in some capacity and only Stevie May was in the starting line-up for the St Mirren match with four others on the bench.
 Among the summer 2022 intake were Drey Wright and Jamie Murphy who had both played for Hibernian in the 2021 final.